 About this GCSE Supplement

-- Read a model letter
+- Read a model essay

-- Plan and write the letter
+- Plan and write an essay

 - Respond to feedback and redraft